campbell-frost/supacrud/README.md

 ## Usage

-After installation, you can use supaCRUD by running the `supacrud` command in your terminal:
+After installation, you can use supacrud by running the `supacrud` command in your terminal:

 ```bash
 supacrud [OPTIONS]